 k.
 Income taxes and deferred taxes - Codelco and its Chilean subsidiaries recognize annually income taxes based on the net taxable income determined as per the standards established in the Income Tax Law and Article 2 of D.L.
-2398, as well as the specific tax on mining referred to in Law No 20026 of 2005.
-Its foreign subsidiaries recognize income taxes according to the tax regulations in each country.
+2398.
+Codelco also recognizes the specific tax on mining activities referred to in Law No 20026 of 2005 until December 31, 2023, and the Mining Royalty Tax referred to in Law No. 21,590 as from January 1, 2024.
+Its foreign affiliates recognize income taxes according to the tax regulations of the respective countries.

 In addition, Codelco's taxable income in each period is subject to the tax regime established in Article 26 of D.L.
-No. 1350, which states that tax payments will be made on March, June, September, and December of each year, based on a provisional tax calculation.
+No. 1350, which states that tax payments will be made on March, September, and December of each year, based on a provisional tax calculation.